How to Fix Choppy YouTube Video Steaming Playback

 Some video hosting sites offer HTML5 video playback in addition to Flash.
 On YouTube, you need to visit the http://www.youtube.com/html5 page and join the HTML5 test to use the feature.

-Most up to date browsers support HTML5 and it may resolve issues that you are facing, especially if they are Flash related.
+Most up-to-date browsers support HTML5 and it may resolve issues that you are facing, especially if they are Flash-related.

 As compared to Windows users, there are more complaints from mobile users.
-Now that we spend much longer staying with our Android phones or iPhone, people are more likely to watch YouTube on such a little gadget.
+Now that we spend much longer staying with our Android devices or iPhone, people are more likely to watch YouTube on such a little gadget.

 Thus, here come more issues on phones as well.
 If the video streaming on YouTube is quite choppy, on and off, you perhaps are facing this choppy video problem with YouTube.
 Here are FIVE workable solutions you should take a try.